vorian77/understanding-search-algorithms/readme.md

 I'm enrolled in the Udacity.com Intro to Self-Driving Cars Nano Degree program.
 I completed the Route Planner project, which demonstrates how web mapping apps like Google Maps provide the shortest possible route between different locations.
 Here is my implementation: https://github.com/vorian77/Udacity-ISDC-Route-Planner

-After completing the project, I still didn't completely understand A-Star search, which the project was based on.
+After completing the project, I didn't completely understand A-Star search.
 I decided to play around with the project code by adding different search algorithms.

 In the end, I got a great understanding of the mechanics of the search algorithms by comparing and contrasting the code with the results of the experiments, which show their operational and performance characteristics.